OpenMDAO/dymos/mkdocs/docs/examples/water_rocket/water_rocket.md

 2. The area inside the bottle is much smaller than the nozzle area
 3. The inertial forces do not affect the fluid dynamics inside the bottle

-This simplified modelling can be found in Prusa [@Prusa2000].
+This simplified modelling can be found in Prusa[@Prusa2000].
-A more rigorous formulation, which drops all these simplifying assumptions can be found in [@Wheeler2002], [@Gommes2010], and [@BarrioPerotti2010].
+A more rigorous formulation, which drops all these simplifying assumptions can be found in Wheeler[@Wheeler2002], Gommes[@Gommes2010], and Barria-Perotti[@BarrioPerotti2010].

-The first assumption leads to an underestimation of the rocket performance, since the air left in the bottle after it is out of water is known to generate appreciable thrust [@Thorncroft2009].
+The first assumption leads to an underestimation of the rocket performance, since the air left in the bottle after it is out of water is known to generate appreciable thrust[@Thorncroft2009].
 This simplified model, however, produces physically meaningful results.

 There are two states in this dynamical model, the water volume in the rocket $V_w$ and the gauge pressure inside the rocket $p$.